Gnabry brace hands Nagelsmann first Bundesliga win, Sane booed by fans | DW | 22.08.2021

 Leroy Sane would have appreciated it, too.

-"I heard the boos," said Nagelsmann afterwards.
+"I heard the boos," said Nagelsmann afterward.
 "The fans should support the players.
 There isn't a player in the world who doesn't want to perform at his best."

 At full-time, Sane emerged from the dressing room to complete a warm-down with other substitutes on the pitch as the stadium emptied.